«prev next»

 The set of boolean values

-According to the classical interpretation, you can think of primary propositions as just a bunch of boolean values, logical operators are functions that take a one or several boolean values and return another boolean value (and composite propositions are, just the results of the application of these functions).
+According to the classical interpretation, you can think of primary propositions as just a bunch of boolean values.
+Logical operators are functions that take a one or several boolean values and return another boolean value (and composite propositions are, just the results of the application of these functions).

 The negation operation